 Vaporizing cannabis can be a much better alternative to a joint.
-Vapor contains fewer harmful substances than smoke, and will provide you with a purer experience so you can enjoy more of the “good stuff” in cannabis.
-But the right temperature when vaporizing can make a big difference, not just for flavour, but also for your health.
+Vapor contains fewer harmful substances than smoke because, during vaporizing, no plant material is burned.
+This provides a purer experience so you can enjoy more of the “good stuff” in weed.
+However, setting the right temperature when vaporizing can make a big difference, not just for flavour, but also for your health.

-Sure thing, smoking a good old joint is a timeless ritual—but vaporising has many benefits.
-For starters, vaporizing is healthier than smoking.
-Vaporizing doesn’t combust your herb, so you’re inhaling fewer of the harmful toxins present in smoke.
+Of course, smoking a good old joint is a timeless ritual, but vaporising has many benefits.
+For starters, as vaporizing doesn't combust your herb, you inhale fewer of the harmful toxins present in smoke, such as carbon monoxide, benzene, and formaldehyde.

 Vaping also makes for a purer cannabis experience.
-The smoke from your joint only contains around 10% of cannabinoids (the “good stuff”) in cannabis—the rest is a combination of unhealthy byproducts.
-Vapor clouds contain as much as 95% of the goodies from your weed.
-This makes them very pure and a lot more potent.
+The smoke from your joint only contains around 10% cannabinoids—the rest is a combination of unhealthy by-products.
+In contrast, Vapor clouds contain as much as 95% of the goodies from your weed.
+This makes vaping very pure and a lot more potent.

 But know that when using a vaporizer, the right temperature setting can make all the difference!

 Setting your vaporizer to the right temperature is important for several reasons.
-If you set the temperature too low, you will be missing out on flavour and potency.
-The crucial compounds found in cannabis and other herbs require a certain minimum temperature to “activate”.
-If your vaporizing temperature is set too low, you’re not getting the full potential out of your precious buds or concentrate.
+If you set the temperature too low, you will miss out on flavour as well as potency.
+The crucial compounds found in cannabis and other herbs require a certain minimum temperature to evaporate.
+If your vaporizing temperature is set too low, you're not getting the full potential out of your precious buds or concentrate.

-On the other hand, if you set your vaporizing temperature too high (especially at temperatures higher than 230°C (446°F), this can degrade active substances in weed like terpenes and cannabinoids.
+On the other hand, if you set your vaporizing temperature too high (especially at temperatures higher than 230°C (446°F), this can degrade active substances like terpenes and cannabinoids, and the plant material can actually burn.
 Not only will the potency and flavour of your vape be adversely affected, but you may also inhale more toxic compounds detrimental to your health.

-The range of temperature in which all cannabinoids evaporate lies between 157 and 220 degrees Celsius.
-As all cannabinoids have different boiling points, vaporizing the same bowl of herb at different temperatures will generate different results.
-In general, there‘s two main effects which we will call the “buzz high” and the “body high”.
-As mentioned above, lower temperatures will have more of a heady effect, whilst higher temperatures will have a more body load effect.
+The temperature range in which the major cannabinoids evaporate lies between 157–220°C. As all cannabinoids have different boiling points, vaporizing the same bowl of herb at different temperatures will generate different results.
+As mentioned, the experience can be categorised as either primarily cerebral or physical, with lower temperatures promoting the former and higher temperatures promoting the latter.

 Compound | °C | Information |